mattOBU/cobweb/README.md

 Deploy
 ------

-Currently the application is deployed to Heroku at: http://stark-springs-1195.herokuapp.com/
+Currently the application is deployed to Heroku as [stark-springs-1195](http://stark-springs-1195.herokuapp.com/)

 Getting Started